 The Health and Safety at Work Act 2015 (HSWA) places a duty on businesses to eliminate or minimise risks arising from their work.

-WorkSafe's Safety Audit Standard for Adventure Activities specifies the requirements that operators must comply with to manage serious risks for participants.
+WorkSafe's Safety Audit Standard specifies the requirements that operators must comply with to manage serious risks for participants.

 WorkSafe expects adventure activity operators to identify hazards, and then assess and manage the risks that participants are exposed to during mountain-biking.